DanWahlin/Angular-Snippets/README.md

 # Angular VS Code TypeScript and HTML Snippets

-This VS Code extension adds Angular (2 or higher) TypeScript and HTML code snippets into your editor.
+This VS Code extension adds Angular (v2 or higher), TypeScript and HTML code snippets into your editor.

 ## How To Use the Snippets